giellalt/lang-eng/eng.md

 * * *
+<small>This (part of) documentation was generated from [../src/fst/stems/adjectives.lexc](http://github.com/giellalt/lang-eng/blob/main/../src/fst/stems/adjectives.lexc)</small>Prefixes
+Prefixes in the English language are bound to beginning of other words.

+* * *
+<small>This (part of) documentation was generated from [../src/fst/stems/prefixes.lexc](http://github.com/giellalt/lang-eng/blob/main/../src/fst/stems/prefixes.lexc)</small>Pronouns
+Pronouns in the English language are references to things.

+* * *
+<small>This (part of) documentation was generated from [../src/fst/stems/pronouns.lexc](http://github.com/giellalt/lang-eng/blob/main/../src/fst/stems/pronouns.lexc)</small>Verbs
+Verbs in the English language are actions.

+* * *
-<small>This (part of) documentation was generated from [../src/fst/stems/adjectives.lexc](http://github.com/giellalt/lang-eng/blob/main/../src/fst/stems/adjectives.lexc)</small>
+<small>This (part of) documentation was generated from [../src/fst/stems/verbs.lexc](http://github.com/giellalt/lang-eng/blob/main/../src/fst/stems/verbs.lexc)</small>
 # English morphological analyser                      !
 INTRODUCTION TO MORPHOLOGICAL ANALYSER OF English LANGUAGE.